Close Menu

 Profitability for landlords in central cities

 A 2021 study by Scott W. Hegerty found that in many central U.S. cities, property values remain relatively low while rents are closer to those in more affluent neighborhoods.
-This dynamic results in relatively large profits for landlords and contributes to the sustained affordability and availability of rental housing in urban areas.
-For consumers, this means rental markets in these cities can offer competitive pricing compared to the costs of homeownership.
+This dynamic yields relatively high profits for landlords and helps sustain the affordability and availability of rental housing in urban areas.
+For consumers, this means rental markets in these cities can offer competitive pricing relative to homeownership costs.

 Long-term outlook for housing affordability